Skip to main content

 Metabolic Markers as Your Personal Dashboard

-To understand how your body is functioning on a biochemical level, we look at specific in your blood.
+To understand how your body is functioning on a biochemical level, we look at specific metabolic markers in your blood.
 These are quantifiable indicators of your metabolic health.
 They provide a clear, objective picture that can validate the symptoms you feel and guide a precise therapeutic response.

 • Insulin Sensitivity ∞ This measures how effectively your cells respond to insulin to absorb glucose from your blood.
 Poor insulin sensitivity, or insulin resistance, is a precursor to metabolic syndrome and type 2 diabetes.
 Low testosterone is frequently associated with increased insulin resistance.